zwchang/Deep-learning-specialization-coursera/README.md

 # Deep Learning Specialization (Coursera)

-Here I gradually upload the lecture slides and my solution to the assignments of [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?page=1) offered by DeepLearning.AI on Coursera for future references.
-I am happy if you find these materiasl useful but please do not directly copy my codes if you get stuck.
-Instead, check my code to clear your head and start over again.
+Here are my solution to the assignments of [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?page=1) and lecture slides offered by DeepLearning.AI on Coursera.

 ## Course 1: Neural Networks and Deep Learning